AlphaHydrae/clah-rails/README.md

 # clah-rails

+**Simple Javascript Inheritance with bound callbacks**

-[Clah simple javascript inheritance](https://github.com/AlphaHydrae/clah) for Ruby on Rails.
+This is [the clah project](https://github.com/AlphaHydrae/clah) for Ruby on Rails.

 ## License (MIT)